tiffany352/blog/posts/2013-06-02-replacing-the-filesystem.md

----
-layout: post
-title: Replacing the file-system in an operating system
+# Replacing the file-system in an operating system
----

-# {{page.title}}

 One thing that has always complicated application development and slowed down startup times, and is especially important in the mobile